Introduction to Latin squares

 1.4.
 Point symmetry relationships and structure types

-LS(4) and (5), although different as LS’s (par.1.1), are (point) symmetry related.
+(Ls4) and (5), although symbolically different as LS’s (par.1.1), are (point) symmetry related.
 They share the same structure type; they are dependent.
-All point symmetry relationships in any listing of same-order LS’s can be established – and more structure types obtained – by applying the symmetry movements of the dihedral group for a square.
+All point symmetry relationships in any listing of same-order Ls’s can be established – and more structure types obtained – by testing them under the symmetry movements of he dihedral group for a square.

 Figure.
 1.4.1.
 (5) is obtained by rotating(4) over 90 degrees and bringing it back to sf; (6) is obtained by cyclic shifting of (1) and converting to standard format.
 Latin squares(4) (5) (1) (6) are LS02, 03, 09, 16 respectively of the full order 4 set (Fig. 2.2.1)